World Mountain Running Long Distance Championships – Premana, Italy

 Other notable finishers include:

 Mamu’s individual win was the only gold that host Italy did not earn.
-They totaled just 14 points in the team race, beating second- and third-place U.S.A.
-(22 points) and Czech Republic (53 points).
+Team Italy totaled just 14 10 points in the team race, beating second- and third-place U.S.A. and Czech Republic.
 It was the third-straight team win in this competition for Italy.

 Silvia Rampazzo (Italy) and Kasie Enman (U.S.A.) went to the finish just 45 seconds apart.
 Rampazzo’s winning time was 3:56, and Enman was officially in at 3:57.
 Earlier this year Rampazzo was third at the IAU Trail World Championships and second at the Zegama Marathon.
 Enman’s individual silver comes a week after finishing 13th in last week’s race.